Alternative Choices for You

 Windscribe on Mobile

-Windscribe mobile works and appears the same as the desktop version.
-With the iOS and Android versions, once you launch the App you’ll be prompted to log in.
-From there, you just need to tap the large On/Off button to start the VPN, and select your desired server.
+Windscribe mobile looks and functions just the same as the desktop version.
+With the iOS and Android clients, you'll be prompted to log in once you've launched the app.
+From there, simply hit the On/Off button to activate the VPN, and select the server you'd like to connect to.

-Windscribe has three different support options: setup guides, an FAQ page, and support tickets.
-Sadly it does not have a 24/7 live chat feature, so you will need to use the email ticket system to communicate with Windscribe.
+Windscribe has four support options available: setup guides, an FAQ page, support tickets and a chatbot.
+Sadly, there is no 24/7 live chat feature.
+You'll need to use the email ticket system to troubleshoot directly with Windscribe, or strike up a conversation with "Garry", the VPN's chatbot.

-The FAQ page is also rich in content.
-It covers both basic questions and high-tech queries.
-The resource is honest and doesn't make glaring errors.
-For example, it explains that the VPN will not provide anonymity but rather privacy (a fact that many VPNs don't seem to understand the difference between).
-This is excellent and increases trust in the VPNs general knowledge (which appears to be superb).
+Windscribe's FAQ page is also rich in content.
+It covers basic questions and high-tech queries honestly, and without glaring errors.
+For example, the FAQ explains that the VPN will not provide complete anonymity, but rather privacy – a distinction that plenty of VPNs seem oblivious to.
+This insight is excellent and reassures us that Windscribe's general VPN knowledge is trustworthy and superb.

-If for some reason you can't find an answer to a question it is possible to send a support request ticket to the Windscribe support team.
-I checked to see if I could use this service without registering, and was happy to find that I could use a fake Windscribe username on a ticket request to successfully ask a question.
+If for some reason you can't find the answer to your question, it is possible to send a support request ticket to the Windscribe support team.
+I wondered if I could use this service without registering, and was happy to find that I could use a fake Windscribe username on a ticket request to ask a question.

 I received a ticket response immediately, and the answer to my question within 24 hours.

 After I had purchased a subscription, I sent a more technical query and again got a response within 24 hours.
-I found the support to be good but not 24/7 like many top-of-the-range VPNs.
+All in all, Windscribe's support was good – but not available 24/7 like other top-of-the-range VPNs.

 Privacy and Security